 Best Hindi movies on Netflix:

-Editor’s note: We’ll be updating this list of the best Amazon Prime originals regularly as new ones are announced.
+Editor’s note: We’ll be updating this list of the best Hindi movies on Netflix regularly as new ones are announced or added.

 A product of Director Qaushiq Mukherjee’s (more popularly known as Q) imagination, Garbage is a dark and twisted, yet important narrative about how the Indian society treats women.
 The story revolves around two main characters — a young woman who finds herself in a precarious position after her sex tape leaks on the internet and a taxi driver who secretly imprisons a tribal woman.
 The two characters cross paths in the beach city of Goa and the film juxtapositions their respective lives, leading viewers into a place of uncomfortable realizations.

 Game Over was originally shot in Tamil and Telugu but was also dubbed in Hindi by Netflix.
 The psychological thriller casts Taapsee Pannu in the lead.
-Pannu plays a wheelchair-bound woman who suffers from Nyctophobia (fear of darkness).
-She’s also dealing with post traumatic stress and keeps reliving a violent incident from her past.
-Her worst fears are realized when a gang of intruders invade her home.
+Pannu plays a wheelchair-bound woman who has Nyctophobia (fear of darkness).
+She’s also dealing with post-traumatic stress and keeps reliving a violent incident from her past.
+Her worst fears are realized when a gang of intruders invades her home.
 However, something sinister is brewing as she keeps waking up in the same spot after being murdered multiple by her home invaders.

 Chopsticks is a feel-good Hindi movie on Netflix starring Abhay Deol and Mithila Palkar.
 Deol plays a con man named Artist who is well versed with the underbelly of Mumbai.
 Palkar dons the role of Nirma, an introverted and under-confident girl.
 Their worlds clash when Nirma’s car gets stolen and someone refers her to Artist for help in retrieving it back.
 As the duo begin their hunt for the vehicle, they start admiring each other’s contrasting personalities.

-Lust Stories is a Netflix original Hindi movie which features four different stories directed by Anurag Kashyap, Zoya Akhtar, Dibakar Banerjee and Karan Johar.
-It also has a stellar cast with the likes of Radhika Apte, Manisha Koirala, Vicky Kaushal, Neha Dhupia and Sanjay Kapoor appearing in separate stories.
-The movie explores the themes of love, lust, loss and taboo relationships.
+Lust Stories is a Netflix original Hindi movie that features four different stories directed by Anurag Kashyap, Zoya Akhtar, Dibakar Banerjee, and Karan Johar.
+It also has a stellar cast with the likes of Radhika Apte, Manisha Koirala, Vicky Kaushal, Neha Dhupia, and Sanjay Kapoor appearing in separate stories.
+The movie explores the themes of love, lust, loss, and taboo relationships.